Lashji/www_programming_p2/README.md

 #### Schemas

 Product schema is connected to user via Original user attribute.
 The original user is who sold the product to the shopkeeper.
-Image shcema is connected to product schema, as the images the product schema displays are stored as images.
+Image schema is connected to product schema, as the images the product schema displays are stored as images.

 The Role of the user schema in the system is to determine what the user is allowed to do on the website.
 - User